Algorithmic solvability of the lifting-extension problem: Polynomiality

 \subsection{Computing diagonals}

 We describe a number of polynomial-time families supported by $\HMPS{}$ and its relatives.
 We restrict our attention to the pullback Moore--Postnikov system $\widetilde S$ over $X$ whose stages will be denoted $\tPnew$.
-The use of $\add_\theotherdim$ and Proposition~\ref{prop:homotopy_lifting} gives a polynomial-time family
+Proposition~\ref{prop:addition_on_homotopy_classes}, that uses the polynomial-times addition in the Moore--Postnikov system and a polynomial-time construction of Proposition~\ref{prop:homotopy_lifting}, gives a polynomial-time family

-(defined whenever the bigger space $X$ of the pair $(X,A)$ agrees with the base of $\widetilde S$) which is then extended to a polynomial-time family of exact sequences from Theorem~\ref{thm:exact_sequence}.
-More precicesly, it is a family of exact sequences $A\to B\xra{f}C\xra{g}D\to E$ of semi-effective abelian groups together with computable sections of the middle homomorphisms $f$, $g$ (as in Lemma~\ref{l:ses}); we will call them semi-effective exact sequences for short.
+(defined whenever the bigger space $X$ of the pair $(X,A)$ agrees with the base of $\widetilde S$) which is then extended to a polynomial-time family of semi-effective exact sequences from Theorem~\ref{thm:exact_sequence_long}.
 We assume, by induction, that $\Gamma_{\thedim,\theotherdim-1}$ has been already promoted to a polynomial-time family of fully effective abelian groups.
-The ``five lemma'' for fully effective structures (Lemmas~\ref{l:ker_coker} and~\ref{l:ses}) provides a polynomial-time construction
+The ``five lemma'' for fully effective structures, Lemma~\ref{l:ses}, provides a polynomial-time construction

 sending each exact sequence to its middle term $C$.
 Thus, $\Gamma_{\thedim,\theotherdim}$ is enhanced to a polynomial-time family of fully effective abelian groups.